ActurialCapital/unbanked/README.md

 <!-- ABOUT THE PROJECT -->
 ## Smart Contract

-`Ternio` collectibles on the Ethereum blockchain.
-The Bankers NFT collection are unique collectibles which provide real utility and ownership:
+`Bankers` collectibles on the Ethereum blockchain.
+The `Bankers` NFT collection are unique collectibles which provide real utility and ownership:

 * Get 20% more earnings on `Unbanked` Yield
 * Free NFT lending and borrowing
-* Bankers were created by `Antoine Mingo` who also created `Pudgy Penguins`
+* `Bankers` were created by `Antoine Mingo` who also created `Pudgy Penguins`
-* You own your Banker IP rights
+* You own your `Banker` IP rights
-* Limited edition as all unsold Bankers were burned (1,932 remain of 10,000 created)
+* Limited edition as all unsold `Bankers` were burned (1,932 remain of 10,000 created)

 ### `Unbanked` Yield